Logs

 Select your desired cluster from the dropdown menu at the top of the Cockpit.

-Magnolia Backend logs display log entries from Kubernetes Pods running your Magnolia application and database instances.
+Magnolia Application logs display log entries from Kubernetes Pods running your Magnolia application and database instances.

 Key information tracked